ssharma2712/MyESL/README.md

 <br />

 ```
 --lambda1 <float>                    : The site sparsity parameter that ranges from 0 to 1.
 When not specified, the default is 0.1.
-It is required for building a single-clade model.
+It is required to build a single-clade model.

 --lambda2 <float>                    : The gene sparsity parameter ranges from 0 to 1, and the default is 0.1 when not specified.
-It is required for building a single-clade model.
+It is required to build a single-clade model.

 --lamda1_grid <min, max, step>       : This option allows users to set the range for the site sparsity parameter.
-The site sparsity grid is defined by a string of float numbers min, max, step_size which range from 0 to 1.
+The site sparsity grid is defined by a string of float numbers min, max, and step_size, which range from 0 to 1.
                                        For example, --lamda1_range 0.1, 0.9, 0.1.
 This option must be used with --lamda2_range.

 --lamda2_grid <min, max, step>       : This option allows users to set the range for the group sparsity parameter.
-The group sparsity grid is defined by a string of float numbers min, max, step_size which range from 0 to 1.
+The group sparsity grid is defined by a string of float numbers min, max, and step_size, which range from 0 to 1.
                                        For example, --lamda2_range 0.1, 0.9, 0.1.
 This option must be used with --lamda1_range.

 --min_groups <int>                   : This option allows users to set the minimum number of genes included in the multi-gene ESL models and helps early stopping in the grid search over the sparsity parameter space.